Zoe Anthony BA (Hons) Integrative Counselling MBACP

 - Work-related stress

-Sessions will last one hour and will cost £40.
-Payable by cash or cheque.
+Sessions will last one hour and will cost £45.
+Payable by cash, cheque or Bacs payment.

 Maps & Directions